jellyfin-archive/jellyfin-docs/general/administration/reverse-proxy.md

 ## Nginx with subpath

-When connecting to server from a client application, enter ``http(s)://DOMAIN_NAME/jellyfin`` in the address field, and **clear the port field**.
+When connecting to server from a client application, enter ``http(s)://DOMAIN_NAME/jellyfin`` in the address field.

-Not all clients may handle this properly, but this is currently working for the web and Android clients.
+Set the base URL field in the Jellyfin server.
+This can be done by navigating to the Admin Dashboard -> Networking -> Base URL in the Jellyfin Web UI.
+Fill in this box with `/jellyfin` and click Save.
+The server will need to be restarted before this change takes effect.

 ```
 # Jellyfin hosted on http(s)://DOMAIN_NAME/jellyfin